Wamuza1/Election-Analysis/README.md

  Arapahoe: 6.7% of votes, for a total of 24,801 votes.

--Denver county had the largest number of 82.8% of votes, for a total of 306,055 votes.
+- Denver county had the largest number of 82.8% of votes, for a total of 306,055 votes.

--The number of votes and the percentage of the total votes each candidate received:
+- The number of votes and the percentage of the total votes each candidate received:

 Charles Casper Stockham: 23.0% of the vote, for a total of 85,213 votes.